JNOSQL/jnosql-book/en/part4/chapter4_2_3.md

 Optional<Person> ada = repository.get("ada", Person.class);
 Iterable<Person> usersFound = repository.get(Collections.singletonList("ada"), Person.class);
 ```
-To use a key-value repository just follow the CDI style and put an `@Inject` on the field.
+To use a key-value repository just follows the CDI style and put an `@Inject` on the field.

 ```java